 - Become an Intern for the International Studies Office and share your experience with the UVA student community!
 Applications are posted and due each summer – keep an eye out for additional emails regarding these opportunities.

 - Become an International Buddy!
 Buddies help incoming exchange students transition to life at the University of Virginia.
 We are looking for motivated students who like to meet other students from different countries and help as a mentor.
-If you are interested, please contact the coordinator Lal at email@example.com to learn more about becoming an international buddy for next year.
+If you are interested, please contact the coordinator Victoria at firstname.lastname@example.org to learn more about becoming an international buddy for next year, or go to https://ibpexec.wixsite.com/uvabuddyprogram.

 - Volunteer with the VISAS: Volunteer with International Students and Scholars program.